wehlutyk/thesis/content/1-introduction-2-evolution.md

 New mental representations are constantly formed in people's minds whenever they perceive or interpret public representations.
 For instance, say I am thinking of a tune (mental representation), and I whistle it (public representation);
 someone else hears it, and forms their own mental representation.
-Most of the time, the new representation in that person's head is different from my original representation.
-^[The recognition that representations change so much when they are transmitted through human interactions is a defining feature of the theory Sperber proposes, in contrast to memetics and to the Californian approach outlined above [@sperber_explaining_1996, p.
+Most of the time, the new representation in that person's head is different from my original representation.^[ The recognition that representations change so much when they are transmitted through human interactions is a defining feature of the theory Sperber proposes, in contrast to memetics and to the Californian approach outlined above [@sperber_explaining_1996, p.
 25-26, 31].
 ]

 On this basis, Sperber proposes to model human communities as large dynamical systems of people continuously interpreting public representations into mental representations, and producing new public representations through their situated actions, in which mental representations play a role.